Skip to content

 Whether to layout the controls horizontally.

-item_extent #
+item_extent class-attribute instance-attribute #

 item_extent: Number | None = None